marc029github/marcosst/_physics/2025-10-11-general-relativity-susskind.md

 When I finally got my copy of General Relativity: The Theoretical Minimum (Volume IV), I devoted many hours during the summer of 2025 to reading it.
 To reinforce my understanding, I decided to create my own notes—a kind of summary—to help me both consolidate what I’ve learned and have a quick reference for the main ideas and concepts of GR whenever I need a refresher.
 The document with the notes can be found in this repository at _physics/2025-10-19-Student Notes on General Relativity.pdf.
 A quick description of the origin of GR, which to me is the Equivalence Principle, is not in that document of notes.
 It is explained below.

+\

 # Equivalence Principle

+The Equivalence Principle says that Gravity is in some sense the same as acceleration, although the book itself says that in the presence of a gravitational field, we can feel some phenomena that we cannot feel in the case of acceleration.
+Essentially we refer to the tidal forces cause by the effect of masses and energy in the spacetime.